-Everyone involved in the conduct of clinical research must have training to ensure they are best prepared to carry out their duties.
+Everyone involved in the conduct of research studies must have training to ensure they are best prepared to carry out their duties.
 This is laid down by the relevant regulatory authorities, covering all research in the NHS in England.

 What this means at Leicester’s Hospitals